 The number of visitors to the tuna auction is limited to 120 per day, the maximum number which the market's infrastructure can accommodate.
-Tourists, who wish to see the auction, have to apply at the Osakana Fukyu Center (Fish Information Center) at the Kachidoki Gate, starting from 5:00am on a first-come, first-serve basis (may start earlier on busy days).
-A first group of 60 visitors will be admitted to the auction between 5:25 and 5:50, while a second group of 60 visitors will be admitted between 5:50 and 6:15.
+Tourists, who wish to see the auction, have to apply at the Osakana Fukyu Center (Fish Information Center) at the Kachidoki Gate, starting from 5:00am (or earlier on busy days) on a first-come, first-serve basis.
+A first group of 60 visitors will be admitted to the auction between 5:50 and 6:05, while a second group of 60 visitors will be admitted between 6:05 and 6:20.

-On busy days, visitors start lining up long before 5am, and the maximum number is likely to be exceeded, in which case later arriving visitors will not be able to see the auction.
+Visitors usually start lining up hours before 5am, and the maximum number is likely to be exceeded, in which case later arriving visitors will not be able to see the auction.
 Successful applicants will be able to view the auction from a designated visitor area.
 It is not allowed to view the auction from anywhere else or to use flash photography or to interfere with the business action in any other way.

 Visiting the wholesale area

 The wholesale area consists of hundreds of small stands in a large, crowded hall, where buyers and sellers hurry along narrow lanes with their carts and trucks.
-It is an exciting area for tourists to view and photograph the fish and the action, but it is also an area where tourists are likely to interfere with the professionals at work.
+It is an area where serious business is conducted and not originally intended as a tourist attraction.
+While it can be an exciting area for tourists to view and photograph the fish and the action, it is also an area where tourists are likely to interfere with the professionals at work.

 A few more general rules for visiting Tsukiji Market